Automatic continuity of pure mapping class groups: Introduction

 A surface will refer to a second-countable, connected, orientable, 2-manifold, possibly with boundary.
 Let $\Homeo_\partial(S)$ be the group of (orientation-preserving) homeomorphisms of $S$ that fix the boundary pointwise.
 The \textit{mapping class group} $\MCG(S)$ is defined to be where two homeomorphisms are equivalent if they are isotopic relative to the boundary of $S$.
 A \textit{degenerate end} will refer to an end with a closed neighborhood homeomorphic to a disk with boundary points removed.
 Throughout the paper, we assume surfaces do not have degenerate ends, since filling in degenerate ends does not change the underlying mapping class group.

-A surface is said to be \textit{infinite-type} when $\pi_1$ is infinitely generated, otherwise, it is \textit{finite-type}.
+A surface is said to be of \textit{infinite type} when $\pi_1$ is infinitely generated, otherwise, it is of \textit{finite type}.
 A \textit{Polish group} is a topological group that is separable and completely metrizable.
 In the finite-type case, mapping class groups of surfaces are finitely generated and are therefore countable with no interesting Polish group structure.
 Mapping class groups for infinite-type surfaces, however, are uncountable and are Polish groups when given the quotient topology inherited from the compact-open topology on $\Homeo_{\partial}(S)$.

 Mann \cite{Mann2019} proved that certain mapping class groups of infinite-type surfaces without boundary have \textit{automatic continuity}; i.e., every homomorphism from these groups to a separable group is continuous.
 Mann also found examples of mapping class groups that admit discontinuous homomorphisms to a finite group and asked which mapping class groups have automatic continuity.
 Towards this question, we fully classify the pure mapping class groups that have automatic continuity.